Coronavirus Updates: The latest information on campus operations and preventative measures. COVID-19 Website

 Margaret Mead, for years among the best known women in the world, was also the best known anthropologist, with a particular talent for bringing anthropology fully into the light of public attention.
 The Margaret Mead Award, initiated by the Society for Applied Anthropology in 1979, and awarded jointly with the American Anthropological Society since 1983, continues to celebrate the tradition of bringing anthropology to bear on wider social and cultural issues.
 The recipient of the Margaret Mead Award at Trinity is an anthropology major in their junior or senior year who has shown outstanding achievements in anthropology.
 The awardee is chosen annually by the faculty of the sociology and anthropology department.

 For nearly two decades, the department of sociology and anthropology has awarded its C. Wright Mills Award, the highest honor it confers, to a junior or senior sociology major whose work best exemplifies the theories and methods of the field.
 The recipient will have best demonstrated the "sociological imagination," Mills' (1916-1962) notion of understanding the intersections of biography with history, how what individuals sense to be personal problems are often derived from broad historical change and institutional contradictions.

-Lorene Sugars and Stacey Debner, recipients of the 2018 Margaret Mead and C. Wright Mills awards
+Michael Paniagua and Samsara Davalos Reyes, recipients of the 2019 Margaret Mead and C. Wright Mills awards

 Cathy Terrace and Kaylie King discuss their experiences doing social justice work after receiving the John Donahue Student Award